12 Smart Remarketing Strategies for Better Advertising Campaigns

 Spend proportionally less on your early stage visitors to increase your remarketing ROI.

-6. Remarketing Tactics: Offer coupons to repeat visitors or product page viewers
+6. Remarketing Strategy: Offer coupons to repeat visitors or product page viewers

 Use coupons and discounts to incentivize a lost shopping cart visitor to return to your product page.
 Someone who has visited your online store and has clicked through to a particular product page is likely very interested in purchasing that item.
 For whatever reason_ (they got distracted, the price point was high, they were comparison shopping, etc)_, they left your sales funnel.
 This is an ideal time to reach out to those lost sales by remarketing with a coupon offer.